Travelling would be much easier if we could just travel anywhere we wanted by road, and not have to worry about buying cheap flight tickets!

-If there’s one thing that makes travelling abroad difficult – especially for the budget travellers like me – it is the expensive flight tickets.
-I mean look at it this way: you fly from New Delhi to Bangkok, for a week, and end up spending more money on your flights than on everything else put together.
+If there’s one thing that makes travelling difficult – especially for budget travellers like me – it is the expensive flight tickets.
+I mean look at it this way: you plan a one-week trip to Australia from New Delhi, and you end up spending more money on flights than on everything else put together.

 In short, there is NO exact date or specific time period in which to book your airfare.
 Sometimes you can find the cheapest deal for tomorrow, and sometimes, for after a month!